LeonardoQM/Pulumi-Guestbook/README.md

 No Windows-specific or Mac-specific steps are included.

 c.
 Kubernetes environment
-The solution is designed and validated for:

-    • OVH Cloud Managed Kubernetes Service
+The solution was developed and validated using the OVH Cloud Managed Kubernetes Service.

+However, the implementation is designed to be Kubernetes-agnostic and is expected to run in any standard Kubernetes environment that supports:

+LoadBalancer services
+Helm deployments
+Prometheus Operator CRDs
+Standard Kubernetes networking and DNS behavior

+Minor adjustments may be required depending on the cloud provider or cluster configuration.

 Assumptions about the cluster: